Back to Blog

 Discover more

-Size of the gym
+4. Size of the Gym

 Size has to be one of the first things you consider when looking for a space to open your gym.
 Before you choose, think about the services you’re going to offer and the gym equipment and cardio equipment you need.
-This will give you a good indicator of how many square footage you’ll need and the levels you’ll want.
+This will give you a good indicator of how much square footage you’ll need and the levels you’ll want.
 The experience and atmosphere all come down to size, and you don’t want to have a gym that lacks that, so think about your square feet carefully.

-Competition
+5. Competition

-While owning a gym isn’t a monopoly, and competition in the fitness industry can be healthy, you don’t want to be next door to another gym owner or an established gym franchise like Crunch Fitness or Anytime Fitness The minimal competition will help you keep loyal clients and secure new ones easily.
+While owning a gym isn’t a monopoly, and competition in the fitness industry can be healthy, you don’t want to be next door to another gym owner or an established gym franchise like Crunch Fitness or Anytime Fitness.
+The minimal competition will help you keep loyal clients and secure new ones easily.

 If you have local competition near you, it will most likely encourage members and potential ones to check it out and compare services and prices.
 So before you go and establish your gym, you must conduct a detailed market analysis to give you an idea of who you’re up against and if it’s sustainable to operate a fitness club in that space.

-Cost
+6. Cost

 As we discovered in our article on counting the cost of opening a gym, the cost to open a fitness facility in the US is around $10,000 to $50,000 dollars on average.
 A large part of this will be used to secure premises for your business.
 If you spend too much money and overcommit, it’s more than likely you’re going to have to cut back on other parts of the business.

 The location is going to talk up a huge part of your operational costs so consider everything both inside and outside of the location.
 You could potentially run into the dilemma of having found a great location with a lot of work to do with the interior.
-In this case you need to make your investments carefully.
+In this case, you need to make your investments carefully.

-Best locations to open a gym
+Best Locations to Open a Gym

 Now you have an idea of what factors are important when opening a gym; it’s time to think about potential locations.
 Some of the best locations to choose are:

-Business districts
+Business Districts

 Boutique fitness studios typically target a particular demographic of fitness enthusiast.
 Their target market is young professionals in their mid to late twenties with excess cash to burn.
 Young people today care more about their health and fitness than generations before so there is huge potential in this market.

 To access this market, however, you need to be in the right area.
-Business districts where there is a build up of companies will provide a big market for you to target.
+Business districts where there is a build-up of companies will provide a big market for you to target.
 There will be increased competition in these areas also so you will need to be aggressive with your marketing to stay ahead of commercial gyms in the area.

-College and university campuses
+College and University Campuses

 College and university campuses also provide access to a younger market keen on health and fitness.
 The only difference here is the market will have less disposable cash on hand.
 Think of reaching out and building partnerships with the higher education facility in your area so discounts can be offered to students.

-At NYU alone, 55% of students claimed their biggest difficulty is stress from academia.So many teenagers, twenty somethings, constantly want to live an active lifestyle, better their wellness and do something productive to take them away from their study periods.
-Plus, colleges can have 5000-15,000 students on average, and that’s not even factoring in the faculty; it could be a big income earner for your business.
+At NYU alone, 55% of students claimed their biggest difficulty is stress from academia.
+If you can position your business as a stress reliever for these students, you could provide a highly in-demand experience.
+Additionally, colleges can have 5000-15,000 students on average, and that’s not even factoring in the faculty; it could be a big income earner for your business.

-Shopping malls
+Shopping Malls

-As we looked at in the introduction to this article, gyms and fitness studios are starting to find their home in empty retail spaces in shopping malls across the US.
+Gyms and fitness studios are starting to find their home in empty retail spaces in shopping malls across the US.
 This newly empty space is down to the fact that a lot of retail has moved online.
 On top of that Covid-19 has accelerated the closure of a lot of businesses, meaning commercial space is now widely available in places like shopping malls.

 When looking for a location it would be a wise idea to set up near businesses that are in a similar industry.
-Now this isn’t always possible but it would be ideal to be around places like health food stores and restaurants, a health club, sports physiotherapists, wellness shops and even fitness businesses that won’t be direct competition.
+Now this isn’t always possible but it would be ideal to be around places like health food stores and restaurants, a health club, sports physiotherapists, wellness shops and fitness businesses that won’t be in direct competition.

 This kind of area will bring the kind of footfall that would be interested in your services.
 There is also potential for partnerships with these kinds of businesses.
-For example you could partner with a nearby sports physiotherapist and offer discounts to each other’s clients.
+For example, you could partner with a nearby sports physiotherapist and offer discounts to each other’s clients.

 Overall, location is everything for a gym owner, and you should take time to consider the area you want to set up.
 Remember to factor in your cost, competition, visibility, parking, size, construction, and more.
 Once you’ve done enough market analysis, think about your prospective location.
 Often the best locations are close to as many neighborhoods as possible to encourage people to travel to your new gym.